How Pacewright Works

 The science it's built on

-None of this research is proprietary to Pacewright.
-It's in textbooks, peer-reviewed journals, and university courses around the world.
-We didn't discover these principles — we put them together into a tool that makes them accessible to everyday runners and explains them in plain language.
+None of this is proprietary to Pacewright.
+It's all in textbooks, journals, and university courses around the world.
+We didn't discover these principles — we put them together into a tool that makes them accessible and explains them in plain language.

-Our FAQ includes specific citations with journal names, authors, and publication years for every scientific claim we make.
+Our FAQ includes specific citations — journal names, authors, publication years — for every scientific claim we make.
 If you want to verify anything, the sources are there.

 What it doesn't do